 Ultimately, conversions are what we’re all looking for, right?
 Opens, clicks, subscriptions, etc., it’s all building toward getting visitors and subscribers to turn into customers or whatever else you want to convert them into.
 In fact, subscribing itself can be a conversion point.
 So can downloading your app, saving an item for price alerts, adding an item to a gift wish list, or any other customer interaction your company values.

 Determine what those interaction points are and prioritize them on the website.
 Make it really easy for any customer who wants to engage in those activities to do so.
 That means making buttons easy to see and the action simple to take.
 And the more you can use data to personalize your outreach to them, the better you’ll be able to drive them toward those conversion points via cross-channel messaging.

 All the other work you do doesn’t matter much if your emails aren’t landing in your customers’ inboxes, so deliverability has to be really high on any marketer’s list of key metrics.
 There’s a solid chance you don’t have an in-house deliverability expert, so even a lot of really big retail brands lean on their ESP’s team or a deliverability-focused product like Validity to help them get this right.

 Google deliverability best practices, and you’ll get all sorts of lists of what to do to improve yours if you’re struggling with reaching your audience.
-But much of it boils down to building trust by respecting opt-ins, verifying addresses, and regularly scrubbing lists of inactive addresses, setting clear expectations, and choosing a customer marketing platform that prioritizes deliverability.
+But much of it boils down to building trust by respecting opt-ins, verifying addresses, and regularly scrubbing lists of inactive addresses, setting clear expectations, and choosing a customer engagement platform that prioritizes deliverability.

 Return on Investment